 This example is useful because the matching cylinder with the same radius and height would have volume 72π cm372\pi\ \text{cm}^3.
 The cone is exactly one-third of that, which is a good built-in check.

-2. Using slant height for a cone or pyramid.
+• Also at the measurement check, using slant height for a cone or pyramid fails.
 Volume uses perpendicular height.

-5. Treating BB as a side length instead of base area.
-In V=BhV = Bh, BB is already an area.
+• At the substitution step, treating BB as a side length instead of base area breaks V=BhV = Bh, since BB is already an area.

-The condition matters: the formula is only as accurate as the shape model.
+To self-check the model: the formula is only as accurate as the shape.
 If a real object is only approximately cylindrical or spherical, the result is also an approximation.

-Pick a cylinder with radius 44 units and height 1010 units, then find the volume.
-After that, keep the same base and height but switch to a cone.
-Seeing those two answers side by side is one of the fastest ways to make the formulas stick.
+Take a cylinder with radius 44 units and height 1010 units and run the five steps to find its volume.
+Then keep the same base and height but switch to a cone and repeat.
+Seeing those two answers side by side is one of the fastest ways to lock the base-times-height pattern into place.

 Need help with a problem?